Mid-20th Century Women’s Fashion Design: 1940s to 1960s

-By the beginning of the 1930s, fashion design and haute couture clothing style stepped down a "few notches" to be more compromising, and the times called for a balance between preserving the feminine look and re-discovering simple elegance.
+By the beginning of the 1930s, fashion design and haute couture clothing stepped down a few marks to become more compromising.
+The times called for a balance between preserving the feminine look and re-discovering simple elegance.

-These great years in fashion history soon moved into war times, and as fashion soon became a frivolity, utility range of clothing evolved.
+This decade soon moved into war times, and as fashion was regarded as frivolity and therefore became the least of a woman’s problem, the utility range of clothing evolved.

-At the time, it was trendy to appear in uniforms because uniformed men and women was a common sight and was seen all over the place.
+These were austere times.
+It was a time when it was trendy to appear in smart uniforms because uniformed men and women were a common sight on the streets, at home, and at work.

-Uniforms were worn to special events and ceremonies and this "fashion" trend continued after the end of the 2nd World War in 1945.
+Uniforms and similar design clothing rose to become the majority of everyday wear and were worn to special events, occasions, and ceremonies.
+This ‘fashion trend’ continued after the end of the 2nd World War in 1945.

 Because the war called for austerity measures, being flippant was frowned upon.
-Women had to make do with whatever apparel they had, and often recycled their once glamorous clothing of the “hey days” to make nice dresses.
+Women had to make do with whatever apparel they had and often recycled the once glamorous clothing of their heydays to create simple but nice clothes.

-Women style of attires changed and their wardrobes include simple and practical clothes like:
+The style changed drastically, and women’s wardrobes included only simple and practical clothes like: